anttikarhu/reservation/README.md

         - Resource Provider defines a FHIR endpoint and it's operations
         - Appointment provider was added to test out the API
     - `TomcatSettings` class was added too to allow one to use "|" character in requests (some FHIR parameters may use this)
+- Then I commited the project to Github, and imported the project to Idea
+    - The project was imported to Idea from Git, the version control integration was messed up if I tried to use the initial Idea project after push to Github

 ## TODO

 - Add user interface